SAP/ai-sdk-js/packages/langchain/README.md

 });
 ```

-An important note is that LangChain clients be default attempt 6 retries with exponential backoff in case of a failure.
+An important note is that LangChain clients by default attempt 6 retries with exponential backoff in case of a failure.
 Especially in testing environments you might want to reduce this number to speed up the process:

 ```ts